GioF71/librespot-docker/README.md

 For discovery mode to work, you will need to specify `network_mode=host` on the compose file.
 Otherwise the player will not be discoverable.
 In this mode, authentication is not required on the container itself, but OTOH any premium spotify user on your network will be able to use your Librespot Player.
-Please note that even when using the "discovery" mode, the premium account is always required for playback.
+e that even when using the "discovery" mode, the premium account is always required for playback.

 ## Build